If you have pain caused by active trigger points, trigger point massage therapy is a way to relieve the discomfort.

 If you have pain that's not being resolved by treating the location of the pain, looking for trigger points is a good idea.

 Active trigger points are currently causing discomfort, while latent trigger points wait silently in the muscle for a future stress to activate them.

 Causes of trigger points include trauma, exposure to cold or infection, overuse, misalignment, or chronically tight muscles.

-One way to get rid of these problem points is trigger point massage therapy using static compression.
-One technique massage therapists use is to apply pressure for 10 seconds - release - apply pressure for 10 more seconds in a pumping action while you breathe deeply.
+One way to get rid of trigger points is massage therapy using static compression.
+One technique massage therapists use is to apply pressure for 10 seconds – release – apply pressure for 10 more seconds in a pumping action while you breathe deeply.

-This technique isn't relaxing and requires that you tell your massage therapist about the presence and intensity of pain and discomfort.
+This technique isn't relaxing and requires you to tell your massage therapist about the pressure and intensity of pain and discomfort.
 You'll probably need more than one treatment to relieve chronic trigger points.

 You can also massage your own trigger points.
 A great reference is The Trigger Point Massage Workbook: Your Self-Treatment Guide for Pain Relief.

 Photo Credit: Ryan Hoyme